 Nick is a support guide in the children’s house community along with the after school guide at the South Lamar campus.
 He was born and raised in Duluth, Minnesota where he pursued a teaching degree at Lake Superior College.

 Shortly after moving to Austin in January of 2017, he happily became part of the Mariposa family.
 Nick is one of six kids and has a very large extended family - which he credits his love and passion for children to.
 He loves playing guitar and singing with the children, showing them magic tricks, and teaching them the happiness and kindness he always tries to exude.

 Sarah graduated with a bachelor's degree in music education from Texas State University in 2010.
 She started teaching music at Hill Country Montessori School, where she fell in love with the Montessori method.
 She completed her upper and lower elementary training and became AMS certified in the spring of 2014.

 In her free time she enjoys playing board games and watching movies with her boyfriend and their kitty, Kneesaa.
 She also enjoys cooking and spending time with family.

-Catherine is the support guide in the Elementary class at South Lamar and is currently training for Montessori Teacher Certification.
-She believes deeply in Montessori’s holistic approach to education, especially its focus on the whole child, big picture thinking, peace education and the trust in every child’s ability to do great work in the world.
+Catherine is a lead guide in the Elementary class at South Lamar and believes deeply in Montessori’s holistic approach to education, especially its focus on the whole child, big picture thinking, peace education and the trust in every child’s ability to do great work in the world.
 She’s grateful to spend her days seeing the world through children’s eyes and helping them find their place in it.